joannekoye/delani-ip/README.md

 * Email address
 * Web browser
 ## Known Bugs
 The captions on portfolio images are not totally responsive.
+Does not issue alerts/pop-ups for unfilled fields.
 ## Technologies Used
 HTML, CSS, JavaSript, Jquery and Bootstrap.
 Mailchimp API.
 ## Support and contact details